eugenetangkj/tp/docs/DeveloperGuide.md

 7. Else if the `Index` is valid, the `Internship` which belongs to that `Index` will be retrieved by accessing the filtered `Internship` list.
-8. The currently selected `Internship` in the `Model` component will be updated to become the `Internship` obtained from Step 7 such that the right UI panel displays the information for this selected `Internship`.
+8. The currently selected `Internship` in the `Model` component will be updated to become the `Internship` obtained from Step 7 such that the View Panel displays the information for this selected `Internship`.

 #### Design Considerations